fluxcd/community/PROCESS.md

     - Flux subprojects I am involved with (Flagger, Flux, Controllers)
     ```

-- Have your sponsoring maintainers reply confirmation of sponsorship: `+1`
+- Have your sponsoring members/maintainers reply confirmation of sponsorship: `+1`
 - Once your sponsors have responded, your request will be reviewed by a member of the [core maintainers].

 Any missing information will be requested.